Active Record Migrations

 If the migration name is of the form "AddColumnToTable" or "RemoveColumnFromTable" and is followed by a list of column names and types then a migration containing the appropriate

-statements will be created.bin/rails generate migration AddPartNumberToProducts part_number:string
+[add_column](https://api.rubyonrails.org/v7.0.4/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-add_column)and[remove_column](https://api.rubyonrails.org/v7.0.4/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-remove_column)statements will be created.bin/rails generate migration AddPartNumberToProducts part_number:string1will generate

-class AddPartNumberToProducts < ActiveRecord::Migration[7.0] def change add_column :products, :part_number, :string end end
+class AddPartNumberToProducts < ActiveRecord::Migration[7.0] def change add_column :products, :part_number, :string end end1

 2